Follow us on CISPA's website Follow us on GitHub Follow us on LinkedIn Contact us via Email

 ⓘ TL;DR

 Psychotherapy in Germany is free of charge when you already have a statutory insurance.
 (Both for psychiatrists and psychologists).
-However, the waiting times could be long (Around 6 months).
+However, the waiting times can be long (Around 6 months).

 You can talk to your GP (Hausarzt) and ask for a referral as well, instead of looking specifically for a therapist.

-If you’ve just arrived in Germany or are an international student, learning about the local healthcare system and how to access mental health services in your new home could be overwhelming.
+If you’ve just arrived in Germany or are an international student, learning about the local healthcare system and how to access mental health services in your new home can be overwhelming.

 ⓘ You would go to a doctor if you had a cough or cold, or with any physical injury, right?
 Mental health is just as important, if not more!